Senior researchers are sounding the alarm over the increasing grip China has on the European Union’s wind energy sector.

 Writing on possible solutions, Wachtmeister said that policymakers should adopt a more nuanced approach to dealing with China.

-He praised the EU’s decision to de-risk from China, citing how the bloc’s Net-Zero Industry Act, Raw Materials Act and Foreign Direct Investment Regulation push to distance the union from Beijing — although he added that the success of these projects regarding China de-risking hinged on their successful implementation.
+He pointed at the EU’s decision to de-risk from China, citing how the bloc’s Net-Zero Industry Act, Raw Materials Act and Foreign Direct Investment Regulation push to distance the union from Beijing — although he added that the success of these projects regarding China de-risking hinged on their successful implementation.

-He added that Sweden should intensify its efforts to reduce risks by further limiting Chinese ownership and addressing vulnerabilities in supply chains.
+He added that Sweden could intensify its efforts to reduce risks by further limiting Chinese ownership and addressing vulnerabilities in supply chains.

 “Becoming a world leader in green technology is one of China’s key strategic objectives”, the researcher noted.
 “Chinese companies have already attained leadership positions in solar power, batteries and electric vehicles, and are rapidly advancing towards dominance in wind energy as well.”